Dino 206 S: Circuit Racing

-At the 1000 km Nürburgring, Scarfiotti and Bandini won the Prototype 2.0 class being second overall.
-Their Dino was 90 seconds behind the 5.4-litre Chaparral.
-Third was Pedro Rodríguez and Richie Ginther's car out of four Dino cars that entered.
+These three consecutive P 2.0 class wins in the 1966 World Sportscar Championship were the highlight of the Dino 206S road racing history.
+The remaining two WSC rounds with prototype classes, Le Mans and Hockenheim, were won by Porsche.
+For the 1966 24 Hours of Le Mans, no less the six private 206S were entered, but only three started, each DNF within 3 hours.

+Some good results in non-WC races followed.
 Rodriguez also scored a class win at the Nassau Trophy.
 At the Brands Hatch GP circuit, Mike Parkes scored sixth overall and first in class.
 The Dino 206 S won VI Coppa Citta di Enna.
-Also in 1966, the Swiss Mountain Grand Prix was won by Ludovico Scarfiotti.
+Also in 1966, the Swiss Mountain Grand Prix was won by Ludovico Scarfiotti overall, but only the Sportscars classes counted towards the WSC.
+At the 1966 24 Hours of Le Mans, all entered 206S disappeared soon while no less than four Porsche 906 finished behind three Ford GT40 with 7 litre V8 engines, thus Ferrari was defeated in both categories.

-In 1967, Swedish driver Gustaf Dieden finished Swedish National Falkenberg and GP Swerige in fifth and ninth respectively.
+In the 1967 World Sportscar Championship P 2.0 class, the competition entered newer cars, while Ferrari still used the pre-produced supply of 206S.
+Ferrari managed only one WSC finish with points in that class, at the 1967 Targa Florio, fourth behind a Podium sweep of three Porsche 910.
+Also, in 1967, Swedish driver Gustaf Dieden finished Swedish National Falkenberg and GP Swerige in fifth and ninth respectively.
 Ferdinando "Codones" Latteri and Pietro Lo Piccolo scored many overall and class wins between 1967 and 1969.